calvinrbnspiess/make-secure/README.md

 deno run build
 ```

 Binaries are stored in the `bin` directory.
+Go to: https://github.com/calvinrbnspiess/make-secure/tree/main/bin

 # Running the tests